June 27, 2019

-As an employer, yes, you are obliged to release any employee summoned for jury service as stated in the National Employment Standards (NES).
-The employee must be employed on a full-time basis, part-time basis or a regular casual employee for the past 12 months.
+You are obliged to release any employee summoned for jury service as stated in the National Employment Standards (NES).
+[TA1]

 It is an offence to act in any way prejudicial to an employee if they have received a summons for jury service and you threaten to or take action such as:

-An employee should alert their employer of the requirement for jury service as soon as possible.
-Issues of serious inconvenience and/or hardship can then be discussed between the employee and the employer.
-However, it is important to remember that jury service is the responsibility of the person summoned.
+Yes.
+An employee should notify their employer of their summons for jury service as soon as possible.
+[TA2] Jury service is the responsibility of the person summoned.

 Before paying make-up pay, an employer may request evidence from the employee to show: